Kapinoida/dcplaskett-portfolio-working/content/about/about.md

 # About me, Dave.

 Hi there!
 I'm Dave, a passionate web developer, programming guru, and former child based in Minooka, Illinois.
 I work as an Information System Specialist for Minooka CCSD 201, where I blend my love for coding with my commitment to enhancing our educational systems.
-Totally, not a robot.
+Totally, not a robot, I swaer.

 ## My Journey.

+s
 My career has been a thrilling adventure through the world of code and problem-solving.
 Things started small with humble beginnings going to school full-time while working in construction.
 Once I had the opportunity to work in education, I really found my stride using technology to enhance our community.

 From designing a fun and usable landing page for thousands of students to orchestrating the main website for our entire district, I thrive on creating innovative solutions.
 Once I moved into my current position, I was about to unlock many skills using data and programming languages to help our systems flow.